 What is the “experienced object” and “experiencing subject?”

 - “Experienced Object” refers to Citta, the quiescent mentality permeating the cosmos and the Ultimate Reality.
 Because Citta is quiescent, it is, by Buddha’s definition, “no thought” and, therefore, enlightened.
-In other words, the “experience object” is the cosmic enlightened mentality.
+In other words, the “experienced object” is the enlightened cosmic mentality.

-- “Experiencing Subject” refers to the “no thought” quiescent mental state that a seeker of enlightenment must achieve to be enlightened, as defined by Buddha.
+- “Experiencing Subject” refers to the “no thought” quiescent mental state of the enlightened person.

-Enlightenment happens when the “no thought” mentality of the newly enlightened becomes one with the “no thought” cosmic mentality.
-By forming a non-dualistic enlightened mentality of the cosmos, the enlightened becomes part of the cosmic mentality, thus allowing him to have “the direct realization (Adhigama, Chinese=証), rather than mere conceptual understanding.”
+Enlightenment happens when the “no thought” mentality of the enlightened becomes one with the “no thought” enlightened cosmic mentality.
+By forming a non-dualistic enlightened mentality with the enlightened cosmic mentality, the enlightened becomes part of the cosmic mentality, thus allowing him to have “the direct realization (Adhigama, Chinese=証), rather than mere conceptual understanding.”

 Dr. Max Planck was a 1918 Nobel Prize Laureate in Physics and the originator of quantum theory.
 He came to the following conclusions after a lifetime of investigating quantum mechanics.